 For those of you free-spirited folks, like me, this might seem like torture.
 BUT, trust me, it’s actually very freeing.
 There are no arguments about spending too much time on one thing or another.

 My wife is incredibly understanding.
-And, she knew her role in the bigger picture.
 Her stepping up around the house meant that I could focus on web design which meant we got out of debt sooner.

 My suggestion would be to map out each stage of your projects and project timelines.
 You don’t need to tell your clients this.